Skip to content

 Strong

-Designed a payment retry and reconciliation system handling $2.1B in annual transaction volume across 14 currencies, reducing failed payment rates by 23% and recovering $48M in previously lost revenue through intelligent retry logic and real-time issuer feedback loops.
+Designed a payment retry and reconciliation system handling $2.1B in annual transaction volume across 14 currencies, reducing failed payment rates by 23% and recovering $48M in previously lost revenue through idempotent retry logic and real-time issuer feedback loops.

 Example 2